-In fact, one in seven Australian adults suffer with IBS making it more common than diabetes, heart disease and cancer.
+Often referred to as IBS, one in seven Australian adults suffer with this – making it more common than diabetes, heart disease and cancer.
 In this blog I will answer the five questions that people like to know the answers to, but are often too embarrassed to ask.

 1. How would I know if I had IBS?